vishalmanchanda/p2p/API_DOCUMENTATION.md

-# DeepSeek Express API Documentation
+#  Express API Documentation

-This document provides detailed information about the DeepSeek Express API endpoints, request formats, and response structures.
+This document provides detailed information about the  Express API endpoints, request formats, and response structures.

-## Local DeepSeek Model
+## Local  Model

-This API is configured to work with a locally running DeepSeek model (deepseek-r1:8b) using Ollama at http://127.0.0.1:11434/.
+This API is configured to work with a locally running  model (deepseek-r1:8b) using Ollama at http://127.0.0.1:11434/.
 Make sure the model is running before using the API.

 ### Troubleshooting Connection Issues